D-Whipp/interview-questions/html/html-interview-questions.md

 ## Are the HTML tags and elements the same thing?

+No.

-No. HTML elements are defined by a starting tag, may contain some content and a closing tag.For example, <h1>Heading 1</h1> is a HTML element but just <h1> is a starting tag and </h1> is a closing tag.
+-   HTML elements are defined by a starting tag, may contain some content and a closing tag.For example, <h1>Heading 1</h1> is a HTML element but
+-   Just <h1> is a starting tag
+-   and
+-   </h1> is a closing tag.

 ## What are tags and attributes in HTML?